blurrycontour/zuul-gerrit/doc/source/config/project.rst

       (regardless of in which branch the definition appears).
 It may not appear in a :ref:`project-template` definition.

+      This setting also affects the order in which configuration objects are processed.
+Zuul will process the default branch first before any other branches.

+      The GitHub driver will automatically use the default branch as specified in GitHub as a default value for this setting.
+It may be overridden by setting this value explicitly.

    .. attr:: merge-mode
       :default: (driver specific)